CyberSickoexe/CyberSickoexe/README.md

   - Planning to explore containerization and Kubernetes

 - **IT Support & Customer Platforms**
-  - Completing **Zendesk Foundational Support** to better understand customer service systems and ticketing platforms
+  - Completed **Zendesk Foundational Support** to better understand customer service systems and ticketing platforms

 - **Networking Foundations**
   - Developing practical knowledge of switching, routing, and basic network security